- A. Reijndorp, Like Bijlsma, Ivan Nio. Atlas Nieuwe Steden. De verstedelijking van de groeikernen, Haarlem/Rotterdam: trancity*valiz, 2012.

-Almere Haven is the oldest part of Almere.
-It features the most idealistic architecture in Almere, when the goal was to build a model city on the newly reclaimed land of Flevoland.
-The city was planned before increasing population pressure in Almere and rising property prices caused compromises on the original vision.
+Almere Haven is the oldest part of Almere; the first inhabitants came in 1976.
+It features the most idealistic episode in Almere, when the goal was to build a model city on the newly reclaimed land of Flevoland.
+This nucleus was planned before the economic crises of the 1970s compromised the original vision.
 All housing developments are built to provide views of greenery and open spaces, and each group of houses is clustered around a little park, usually with easy access to the surrounding forests.

 Almere Haven does not have the inconveniences of busy traffic, because all roads are cul-de-sacs connecting to a well-hidden ring road that provides the only car access in and out of Almere Haven.
 The dedicated bus lane also forms a ring and most residents are no more than a few minutes walk from a bus stop.

 Almere Stad is the central nucleus of Almere, where the first houses were finished in 1980.
 Almere Stad borders on a large urban lake, the Weerwater.
 The city hall, a shopping arcade as well as a regional hospital are located in the centre.
 Large parts of the centre remained reserved for an extensive urban centre when the need would arise.
 This moment came in 1996.
 A plan for the reconstruction of the centre was drawn up by OMA, lead by the famous Dutch architect Rem Koolhaas.
 It hosts a waterfront, a cinema, a theatre, several stores of well known retail brands, restaurants, apartments and a new library.

 Currently, two new nuclei are under construction: Almere Hout and Almere Poort.
 Several others are in the planning stages, including Almere Pampus.
 By 2030 the population of Almere should have increased up to 300,000.